rekahalmai/ImpliedVolatilityPrediction/README.md

 This notebook contains AR, MA, ARIMA, SARIMA and ES models for one TS.

 Results:
-- poor results, if model size increases, training time does too.
-Predictions center around 0,
+- Poor results, models predict around the mean.
+Model size poses a problem: if model size increases, training time does too.
+More lags would be needed to remove autocorrelation between lagged values.
 - Combination of AR and MA models give better results than individual AR or MA ones, even with increased lags.
 - SARIMA package is unstable, takes a very long time to train and gives worse results than simpler ARIMA models.
 The model is also too slow to be trained on all data - only trained on 100 past observations.
 - Exponential Smoothing model gives very poor results, can be neglected.
 - Conclusion: AR, MA and ARIMA models are not suitable for this data as a consequence of individual, slow and non-automatic parameter selection, slow training, very high desired lags and lack of forecasting capacity.
 If the model is well-trained, it gives predictions around the mean.
-SARIMA models give even worse results.
+SARIMA models give poorer results.

 ## DeepAR notebook: